herzbube/fuego-on-ios/README.md

 ##### master

 Fuego on iOS uses `svn2git` to mirror the [upstream Subversion repository](http://svn.code.sf.net/p/fuego/code/).
 The purpose of the `master` branch is to track the upstream `trunk`.
 No commits are allowed in `master` except those made by `svn2git` to synchronize with upstream.
-The reason for this hard rule is that `svn2git` will rebase local commits on top of Subversion commits, which will lead to problems due to published history being changed.
+The reason for this hard rule is that `svn2git` will rebase local commits on top of Subversion commits, which would lead to problems due to published history being changed.

 Currently, upstream changes are manually synchronized from time to time.
 A future goal is to automate this process (see issue #1 on GitHub).